Quantum superfield supersymmetry: Generating functional and Green functions for superfields

 \section{Generating functional and Green functions for superfields}

-Now our aim consists of describing a method for calculation of generating functional and Green functions for superfields and following application of this method to calculation of superfield quantum corrections, i.e. in development of superfield perturbative technique.
-We note that during last years activity in development of nonperturbative approaches in superfield quantum theory stimulated by paper \cite{SW} essentially increased.
-Nevertheless perturbative approach is still the leading one, and possibility of using nonperturbative methods is frequently based on applications of the perturbative ones.
+Now our aim consists of describing a method for calculation of generating functional and Green functions for superfields and following application of this method to calculation of superfield quantum corrections, i.e. in development of the Feynman supergraph technique.
+We note that during last years activity in development of nonperturbative approaches in superfield quantum theory stimulated by paper \cite{SWgauge} essentially increased.
+Nevertheless, the importance of the results obtained through the perturbative approach continues to be principal.

 The generalization of path integral method for superfield theory turns to be quite straightforward but a bit formal.
-Really, generating functional is defined in terms of path integral which is well-defined only for some special cases.
-However, the case of Gaussian path integral is: (i) well-defined both in standard field theory and in superfield theory (ii) enough for development of superfield perturbation technique.
+Really, generating functional is defined in terms of a path integral which is well-defined only for some special cases.
+However, the case of Gaussian path integral is, first, well-defined both in standard field theory and in superfield theory, second, sufficient for the development of the superfield perturbation technique.